antoinebaron/ezcc/README.md

 	</script>

 4/ That's it.

+Depending on user's choice:
-Adsense will display personalized/non-personalized depending on the choice of the user
+	- Adsense will display personalized/non-personalized
+	- Analytics will load or not